-Abbeydeale was located on the edge of a rural town and had good access to a wide range of facilities and amenities.
-The centre consisted of three neighbouring selfcontained two storey dwellings, and provided a full-time residential service for up to seven people.
-Each bungalow had a spacious sitting room, a well-equipped kitchen and dining area, an office and laundry facilities.
-All residents had their own bedrooms and an adequate number of bathroom facilities were provided.
+Tus Nua centre is located on the edge of a rural town and had good access to a wide range of facilities and amenities.
+The centre consisted of one single story bungalow, and provided a full-time residential service for up to four people.
+This bungalow had a spacious sitting room, a well-equipped kitchen and dining area, an office and laundry facilities.
+All residents had their own bedrooms and en-suite facilities were provided for each resident.
 Overall, the inspector found the centre to be clean and well-maintained, and provided residents with a comfortable living environment.
-The inspector noted on arrival that there was evidence of minor marks on the paint work, from discussion with the person in charge and the person participating in management, there was a clear time-bound management plan in place.
-The inspector noted that paintwork was scheduled for completion in all three houses the following Monday after the inspection.
-This also included the replacement of some kitchen units and the kickboard in one house.
 The inspector found that the staff adhered to the cleaning schedule in place and ensured that all jobs were completed and recorded as required.
 The inspector found on review of the daily tasks in the centre, they were completed and up-to-date at the time of the inspection.

-The inspector met with one resident who was present in the centre during the inspection.
-This resident enjoyed living in the centre and liked the staff.
-The resident was observed enjoying short walks locally with staff during the inspection.
-Although most residents were actively engaging in their community and completing activities of their choice during the inspection, they were observed to be at ease and comfortable in the company of staff, and were relaxed and happy in the centre.
-Although the time the inspector spent with the residents was limited, staff were observed spending time and interacting warmly with residents and supporting their wishes.
-Some of the activities that residents enjoyed included outings to local places of interest, sensory activities, sports and visits with their families, which had been arranged in line with public health guidance throughout the COVID-19 pandemic.
-During the inspection, residents in the centre were watching television, completing short walks, playing card games, such as whist and looking at newspapers, while some residents were out in the local community attending their planned activities.
+The inspector met with two residents who was present in the centre during the inspection as they had returned from their day service to meet with the Chief executive officer and other members of the regional management team.
+Residents enjoyed living in the centre and liked the staff.
+The residents were observed engaging with the senior management team, taking photographs and enjoying refreshments during the inspection.
+The inspector noted that residents were actively engaging in their community and completing activities of their choice during the inspection, they were observed to be at ease and comfortable in the company of staff, and were relaxed and happy in the centre.
+Although the time the inspector spent with the residents and staff were observed spending time and interacting warmly with residents and supporting their wishes.
+Some of the activities that residents enjoyed included outings to local places of interest, sports and visits with their families, which had been arranged in line with their assessed needs.
+On completion of the visit from the senior management team, both residents were happy to return to their day service.

 From speaking with the person in charge and staff, it was clear that many measures were in place to protect residents from the risk of infection, while also ensuring that these measures did not impact on residents' quality of life.
-It was also evident that the person in charge and staff had helped residents to understand the implications of the COVID-19 pandemic.
+It was also evident that the person in charge and staff had helped residents to understand the implications of the current public health guidelines.
 A range of information relating to infection control and COVID-19 had been developed and made available to residents in a format that suited their needs.
 This included residents rights, including rights to be healthy, hand hygiene, guide to COVID-19 for people with disabilities, personal protective equipment (PPE) & the vaccination process.